Rai’s Pic: Special Halloween Edition Screening

 The Secret Music Documentary Society hosted by Gorman Bechard and Dean Falcone

-Please join filmmaker Gorman Bechard for a new monthly screening series: THE SECRET MUSIC DOCUMENTARY SOCIETY on Thursday, June 26th at 7pm.
-Each month, Gorman will share an underseen or unknown music documentary.
+Please join filmmaker Gorman Bechard and musician Dean Falcone for their monthly screening series: THE SECRET MUSIC DOCUMENTARY SOCIETY on Wednesday, October 29th.
+Doors open for beer/pizza at 6pm, and the film starts at 7pm.
+Each month, they will share an underseen or unknown music documentary.
 Tickets are $10 for tickets only, and $20 for a ticket, pizza, and a drink.

 Movie Trivia Night hosted by Michael Domangue